First Violin :Bin Huang

-Bin Huang received her doctorate degree at the Eastman School of Music, where she worked later on as an associate professor of violin.
-Bin Huang also taught at the Shanghai Conservatory of Music and was a jury member at the 53rd and 55th Paganini International Violin Competition.
+Bin Huang is currently the Chair of the Orchestral Instrument Department and Professor of Violin at the China Conservatory of Music.
+She received her doctorate degree at the Eastman School of Music, where she worked later on as an associate professor of violin.
+Bin Huang also taught at the Shanghai Conservatory of Music and was a jury member at the 53rd and 55th Paganini International Violin Competition and the 17th Tchaikovsky Competition.

 Min Yang was born into a musical family in Beijing.
 She started to play the violin from the age of five and gave her first public concert the following year.
 She entered the attached primary school of the Central Conservatory of Music at the age of 8, later on attended the Conservatory itself.